Farm to Fork

 The Holy Grail of Beef

 MOE Farms business plan calls for the acquisition of an 1,800-head 100% Wagyu herd.
 Using a proprietary, in-house breeding program bringing the head count to 3,600 over 30 months.
-This will give the Wagyu profit center the capacity to deliver to market 51,000 lbs. of the most coveted beef on the planet per month without the need for further external inputs.
+This will give the Wagyu profit center the capacity to sustainably deliver to market over 60,000 lbs. per month of the most coveted beef on the planet, without the need for further external inputs.
 Acquisition schedule is for approximately 125 Wagyu per month over a 15-month period of time.
 This will give MOE Farms the largest herd of 100% Wagyu genetics in North America.

 We all have a lot to consider when it comes to providing top quality, tasteful and healthy food.
 Environmental impact, where the food originates and how it is raised – are just a few of the major considerations in determining the healthiest food to eat.
 In the beef industry, genetics, the use of hormones and antibiotics, and the feed program are all important differentiators in the end-quality and health of meat.
 MOE Farms will be at the Ultra-Premium end of all of these critical considerations.